Powerledger (POWR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Powerledger Historical Price

-According to the latest data gathered on Powerledger live price page, the current price of Powerledger is 0.183235USD.
-The circulating supply of Powerledger(POWR) is 529.76M POWR , giving it a market capitalization of $97.07M.
+According to the latest data gathered on Powerledger live price page, the current price of Powerledger is 0.177055USD.
+The circulating supply of Powerledger(POWR) is 529.76M POWR , giving it a market capitalization of $93.80M.

 The Powerledger Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of POWR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.